-A list of some of the gas business articles I have written about natural gas and shale gas exploration and development prospects around the world
+A list of some of the gas business articles I have written about including green gas, LNG, natural gas and shale gas exploration and development prospects around the world.

 Is Europe’s gas market ready for US imports?